SchoolSchool of Arts & Sciences

 Communicate and teach speech in a classroom setting when you earn a secondary teaching degree in addition to your speech minor.
 Mary offers the speech education licensure program to students as needed.

 Please visit our catalog for admission requirements and a full list of our courses.

 Whatever career path you choose, the ability to speak effectively — both in one-on-one settings and in front of large groups — is essential to success and professional advancement.
 The speech minor benefits students preparing for all fields, including business, law, education, and health care.

-Chair of Communication, Associate Professor of Communication, Fellow in Catholic Studies
+Director of Communication Program, Associate Professor of Communication, Fellow in Catholic Studies

 Amy Hollar, MA

 Assistant Professor of Communication, Internship Coordinator